 - Choose a four-year course, starting with a foundation year to introduce you to this dynamic subject and improve your skills, confidence and knowledge

-- Take a route which is ideal for anyone thinking of a new career direction or who may not have the formal qualifications to embark on our honours degree directly
+- Take a route which is ideal for anyone thinking of a new career direction or who are keen to explore a new subject

 - Realise your potential on an original and far-sighted programme covering all aspects of health and exercise promotion

 - Develop your practical skills working in diverse settings and with clients of different ages, abilities and backgrounds

 - Broaden your experience via unique work placement opportunities with organisations such as the Derby City Move More Consortium and JumpzFitness

 - Explore the latest technologies and scientific approaches in our cutting-edge laboratory facilities

 - Achieve additional qualifications in gym instruction and personal training to enhance your future prospects further still

 This specialist degree will equip you with the skills needed to make a real impact on improving health and wellbeing in today's society.
 You will also gain additional qualifications in gym instruction and personal training.

 You'll explore the importance of physical activity and nutrition in preventing and managing disease, as well as promoting optimal health.
 You'll enjoy inspirational work placement opportunities with local partner organisations such as Move More Derby, Livewell Consortium and Sporting Futures.
 You'll draw on the latest scientific evidence, some of which is being developed by our own researchers.